Kyle Farmer Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.
+- The pitching staff for the White Sox has a collective 10.1 K/9, the fifth-best in MLB.

-- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (6.80).
+- The White Sox's 6.25 team ERA ranks 28th across all league pitching staffs.

-- White Sox pitchers combine to allow 18 total home runs at a clip of 1.8 per game (second-most in baseball).
+- White Sox pitchers combine to allow the third-most home runs in baseball (18 total, 1.6 per game).

-- Cease (1-0) pitches for the White Sox to make his third start of the season.
+- Lynn (0-1) gets the starting nod for the White Sox, his third of the season.

-- His most recent appearance was on Wednesday against the San Francisco Giants, when the righty went five innings, surrendering one earned run while giving up only one hit.
+- His last appearance was on Thursday against the San Francisco Giants, when the right-hander threw 4 1/3 innings, surrendering eight earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.